What is Your Dream?

 - Have your child take a moment and think about what she wants to "be" when she grows up and how she hopes to be living.
 Ask her to imagine what type of achievements she hopes to have accomplished.
 Does she hope to go to a particular school?
 Play in a certain sports tournament?
 Encourage her to create a list of all of the goals and dreams most important to her.

-- Invite her to cut out small "thought bubble"-shaped clouds from the construction paper; remind her that she will want to cut out one bubble for each goal that she has written out.
+- Help her cut out small "thought bubble"-shaped clouds from the construction paper; remind her that she will want to cut out one bubble for each goal that she has written out.
 She can make the clouds out of white paper or cut them out paper of each color of the rainbow; the choice is hers!

 - Help her to carefully cut strips off of the magnetic sheets.
 These are usually self-adhesive on the back, so she will just need to peel off the paper backing and stick one to the back of each cloud.